 Unflappable and unflamboyant, Brathwaite is unlikely to win many plaudits for flair, though his technique is organised, solid and correct.
 In an era where many critics bemoan modern batsmen’s inability to ‘bat time’, Brathwaite should be applauded for his patience, determination and application that allows him to succeed in all conditions.
 So much so that he averages more away than at home and has passed 50 in an innings in every country he has played in, besides Sri Lanka.

-In an era where so many of West Indies’ most talented individuals have been lured away from the national team to lucrative T20 leagues, Brathwaite has been their rock at the top of the order.
+Brathwaite has been a rock at the top of the batting order.
 Only five men have scored more runs opening the batting for West Indies in Tests, and Brathwaite has many more years, and seemingly plenty of desire, to climb that list and become one of his country’s most prolific opening batsmen.